Skip to content

 After-sun beauty oil recipe

-In a glass bottle pour:
+In a glass bottle, pour:

-For supple, resistant, radiant skin, opt for skin care products rich in vitamin C, E, hyaluronic acid or coenzyme Q10.
+For supple, resilient and radiant skin, rely on treatments rich in vitamin C, E, hyaluronic acid or coenzyme Q10.

 In store: